effertz/arBlee_tutorial_testrun/README.md

 # How to create an AR mobile application with Unity
 This is a collection of tutorials to demonstrate how to create an Augmented Reality app for your mobile phone using Unity.
 The app will [spawn a character](https://youtu.be/eL_8jF1a4lk) into the environment around you.
+Which character it will be, is up to you.
+You will pick one from the [Mixamo](https://www.mixamo.com/) platform.
+Here are a few examples:

 <img src="Docs/Screenshots/Character-Examples.png" alt="drawing" width="600"/>

-This collection of tutorials assumes that you are familiar with programming, [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) and GitHub.
+I assume that you are familiar with programming, [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) and GitHub.
 You know the basics and can apply them to new programming languages like C#, Unity development environment and projects in GitHub.
 No worries, really only basics are needed and for anything you don’t know yet, you can find a tutorial on [YouTube](https://www.youtube.com) or [Unity learn](https://unity.com/learn).

 This tutorial was created using a MacBook and iPhone, but you can also use your Android mobile phone and / or a Windows Desktop or Laptop.
 However, to create an app for iPhone, you need to install [Xcode](https://developer.apple.com/xcode/) on Apple hardware.
 Doing it on a Windows machine is possible, but complicated and not part of this tutorial.
 The set of software versions used to compile the application can be found [here](Docs/Versions.md).